Coder4916/Think-In-Space/README.md

 #### **Typography**

 The fonts I used for the website were sourced from Google Fonts.
 Inc Roboto and Lexend.
 Lexend used for titles and Roboto for paragraphs/general text.
-Both fonts are recommended for use for people with dysleia Tink 'n' Stink.
+Both fonts are recommended for use for people with dysleia [(Tink 'n' Stink)](https://www.tinknstink.co.uk/blogs/news/why-we-use-the-dyslexia-friendly-font-lexend).
 Fall back font Sans Serif.

 [Lexend Font](https://fonts.google.com/specimen/Lexend?query=lexend)